leannedo/the-great-bucket-list/README.md

 ![wireframe](screenshots/ui-wireframe.png)

 ### 3. Building components
-Building smaller parts of the component should always be the first thing todo, before composing them in our main view.
+Building smaller parts of the component should always be the first thing to do, before composing them in our main view.

 - Generic components which will be reused throughout the app: Todo, Category, Button, Icon, Modal, Input, Backdrop, etc